 Knowing your people will be the next thing you need to do.
 Events are a lot of work, and building an audience for your events means great word of mouth.
 You may even forget to invite media.
 Your organisation’s brand, or your event brand, matters; and all of that will be shared by your attendees via social media, Facebook event description, ect.

 To improve the description for an event, revise the previous event descriptions, correct mistakes, research your competitors’ activity, and take some measures to prevent pitfalls in future events.
-Personalise your descriptions, and use event tools to improve your event.
+Personalise your descriptions, and use event tools to automate personalised communication.

-It’s not a secret that there are tools that can help you write a description for your event, plan your event, and so much more.
+It’s not a secret that there are tools and event management platforms that can help you write a description for your event, plan your event, and so much more.

 You should keep in mind your audience while writing event descriptions.
 Sometimes there is a need for multiple or mixed formats to adapt your description to your unique audience.
 For example, there are descriptions for partners and for the general public, for a general audience and for the press, and for sponsors.